-The maximum gross retail floorspace for Wyong is 17,000m2.
-The existing retail floorspace in Wyong is estimated to be 11,899m2.
-Due to the current high level of vacant floorspace within the Wyong District Town Centre, any expansion of the Centre is not envisaged before 2021.
-However, an exception to this timing could be considered for:
+The maximum gross retail floorspace for Wyong is 20,000sq.m.
+The existing retail floorspace in Wyong is estimated to be 11,899sq.m.
+Due to the current high level of vacant floorspace within the Wyong District Town Centre, any expansion of the Centre should be restricted until after 2021.
+However, an exception to this could be considered for redevelopment of the river foreshore.